ruanluyu/ruanluyu.github.io/products/PixelsWorld/docs/contents/Lua/TransparencyRender.md

 end
 ```

-The result was wrong because we cannot see the behind cubes.
+However, this result is incorrect as we cannot see the parts of the transparent cubes behind.

-We should adjust the render order (farthest to nearest) basing on the camera distance to obtain the right blending color.
+To achieve the correct blending of colors, we need to render these cubes from the farthest to the nearest relative to the camera:

 ![TenCubesSorted](TenCubesSorted.png)